 - Monitoring district fiscal fitness

 - Preventing fraud, waste, and abuse of district resources.

 In addition to the above, beginning on or after July 1, 2011, New York State also requires any newly elected board members to complete, within the first year of service, training that will acquaint them with the powers, functions and duties of boards of education, as well as the powers and duties of other governing and administrative authorities affecting public education, with consideration given to the board of education role in educating all students, encouraging the attainment of a higher level of student achievement, and ensuring that students have the opportunity to achieve an education that prepares them to succeed in college or career.

 The district will forward any information received regarding upcoming training that has been approved by the commissioner of education in consultation with the comptroller.

-There is an expenditure form that needs to be completed and returned to Deborah Roda, District Clerk, on or before each of the following dates: April 19, May 13, and June 7, 2021.
+There is an expenditure form that needs to be completed and returned to Dawn Molnar, District Clerk, on or before each of the following dates: April 17, May 11, and June 5, 2023.

 Note: Even if you haven’t spent any money up to the required date, you must submit a form.